n3h3m/tissuebox/pypi.rst

 ---------

-Tissuebox is a pure Pythonic schema validator which takes advantage of Python’s functional style to provide simple yet powerful validation framework.
+Tissuebox is a pure Pythonic schema validator which takes advantage of Python’s functional style programming to provide simple yet powerful validation framework.
 The standard usage would be validating incoming JSON objects upon http requests or to validate any Python dict in other common scenarios.

 Installation:
 ^^^^^^^^^^^^^